tylerwatt12/sdrtrunk-vce/README.md

 ## Fork Status
 This repository is a personal experimental fork by W6BAZ and is not intended for general public consumption or support.
 It is being used to prototype SDRconnect integration, macOS packaging behavior, and related workflow changes outside the upstream project.

-Notable differences from upstream in this fork:
-- SDRconnect support is being exercised against the SDRplay SDRconnect WebSocket API as implemented in SDRconnect 1.0.8.
-- Current testing in this fork is focused on nRSP-ST devices.
-In principle the SDRconnect path should work with other RSP devices exposed through SDRconnect, but that is not the current validation target.
-- SDRconnect device selection can use a friendly device name such as `nRSP-ST 1`, a serial number token such as `2405166650`, or a blank value to select the first discovered device.
-- Optional local `SDRconnect_headless` lifecycle management has been added as a convenience feature.
-If enabled, sdrtrunk can start and stop local headless instances for configured ports.
-If disabled, sdrtrunk can still connect to SDRconnect instances that were started manually.
-- macOS application packaging has only had a minimal work-in-progress pass in this fork.
-It is good enough for local testing, but should not be treated as a polished or fully supported distribution path.

 ## Motivation
 I live in California, and as of this writing we're on the cusp of Fire Season, where seemingly half the state burns down.
 As a result of this, I become very interested in public service traffic, most notably, the fire services, as wildfire here